 This is an epic and ambitious initiative that ushers in a new generation of comics for DC Comics and will set the tone for storylines and characters for years to come.
 With all of the titles starting at #1, our creative teams have the ability to take a more modern approach - not only with each character, but with how the characters interact with one another and the universe as a whole, and focus on the earlier part of the careers of each of our iconic characters.
 A time when they didn't have as much experience defeating all their nemeses.
 A time when they weren't as sure of their abilities.
 A time when they haven't saved the world countless times.
 It's this period that is rich with creative opportunity as we show why these characters are so amazing, so iconic and so special.

 We think fans will be excited by this approach and The New 52 will provide DC Entertainment an opportunity to aggressively reach the widest possible audience worldwide, through captivating stories and an accessible entry point.
-We see great opportunities to tell new, contemporary, cutting edge stories building off the best known, classic stories that make up each of the title's back histories.
+We see great opportunities to tell new, contemporary, cutting edge stories building off the best known, classic stories that make up each of the title's back histories.* DC Comics has had a number of reboots, what makes this one different?

 This is not a reboot, it's a launch.
 This is a historic initiative for DC Entertainment and the DC Comics characters - and a first in the company's publishing history.
 This next era of DC Comics characters will see 52 all-new #1 issues of its super hero titles at the same time AND same-day digital across the board.
 In addition to the number changes, our talented creative teams are working behind the scenes to create compelling storylines and new costume designs for many of our iconic DC Comics characters.